How to Write Online Content That People Will Read

 Learn what you can about online writing.
 There are helpful resources on the Internet or at your bookstore.
 For example, many newspapers currently use the Associated Press Stylebook as a guideline.

-If the market is saturated, use the information to create unique content that will captivate the reader.
-Lastly, articles benefit from lists of reliable references.
+If the market is saturated with the topic, the information can be used to create unique content that will captivate the reader.

-For example, saying, “many people have a mental illness” is not nearly as credible as citing a statistic with specific numbers of people with mental illness from the Centers for Disease Control.
+For example, saying, “many people have a mental illness” is not nearly as credible as citing a statistic with specific numbers of people with mental illness from the Centers for Disease Control and Prevention.
 Do whatever you can to establish credibility with the reader such as adding relevant quotes or facts from well-respected sources.
-Be sure to include a link to the source you are quoting, or list them as a source at the bottom of the article.
+Be sure to include a link to the source you are quoting, or list it as a reference at the bottom of the article.

 Another way to achieve credibility is to set yourself up as an expert on your topic by stating your credentials.
 Telling a relevant personal experience story can also enhance your content.

-There are many dubious websites that should not be used as references because they are not reliable or reputable sources of information.
+Some dubious websites should not be used as references because they are not reliable or reputable sources of information.
 User-generated websites are a no-no in many cases, and blogs are iffy unless the blogger is clearly identified as an expert in their field.
-Some publishers actually have blacklists of references and don’t allow their writers to use them in their online content.
+Some publishers have blacklists of references and don’t allow their writers to use them in their online content.

 To plan an article, ask yourself: